Josh-Wickens/fr-drf-api/README.md

 # Bugs

-FIXED
+### FIXED

-- I had an bug when I created my like model and tried to create it so that you could like a post or post in topics.
+- I had a bug when I created my like model and tried to create it so that you could like a post or post in topics.
 But it would end up liking a post in both at the same time without the option for one or the other.
 To solve this I created a model for each post and comment so that it would seperate them and provide ID's for all comments and posts from the profile.

 - I had a long error when I tried to set up the query to count all the posts in topics.
-See below
+See below:

-![Long error in the terminal](/static/long-error.png) After speaking to Tutor support me and Ger managed to find that my topic count was missing an 's' on the end of it so it was not recognising the field.
+![Long error in the terminal](/static/long-error.png)

+  After discussing this with tutor support, Ger and I managed to find that my topic count was missing an 's' on the end of it, so it was not recognising the field.

-UNFXED
+### UNFIXED

 - None known